mechanicaldesign.iit.edu

 • Week 3 Lab: Design Briefing/Progress Report - Graded, see below

 • Week 4 Lecture: Sketch Model Challenge Competition - Be prepared for snowy, wet, muddy conditions.
-Meet in Morton Park.
-See further instructions below.
+Meet west of Rettaliata.
+See instructions below.

 • Week 5 Lecture: Final Report Due - See instructions below.